 FAQs About Neck Liposuction

-How long is the recovery from neck removal surgery?
+How long is the recovery period from neck removal surgery?

 Most people feel well enough to return to normal activities within a week or two after neck liposuction surgery.
 However, the swelling and bruising may take weeks or months to resolve completely.
 You should avoid strenuous activity for at least four weeks after your surgery.